Normal Climate Patterns

 - To generate map views of mean temperature and precipitation patterns across the contiguous United States, access NCDC's Climate Atlas of the United States.

-Note: Annual summary maps are available as downloadable PDF files, and GIS-ready shapefiles from the CLIMAP website.
+Notes: 1) These maps do not show the most recent 30-year climate normals, but are sufficient for this lesson.
+2) Annual summary maps are available as downloadable PDF files, and GIS-ready shapefiles from the CLIMAP website.

 - At the CLIMAP site, click the Quick Search link located on the left side of the page.